Ergus/ArgParserC/Readme.md

-This is a very simple code that emulates metaprogramming with C macros to parse arguments from command line and store them in an array and report them at the end with the right format for printf.
+This is a very simple code that emulates metaprogramming with C macros to parse arguments from command line and store them in an array and report them at the end with the right format for `printf`.

 Of course there are several limitations because metaprogramming is not a C feature.
 But it is a good example of how to exploit macros